Twila Kilgore tapped as interim coach for U.S. women's national soccer team – KION546

 The United States also finished with a disappointing bronze medal at the Tokyo Olympics.
 Afterward, Andonovski turned his attention on developing young players ahead of the World Cup.
 Some of the players who emerged were Sophia Smith, last year’s U.S. Soccer Player of the Year, and Trinity Rodman.

-Fourteen players on the U.S. roster were appearing in their first World Cup, and 12 of them had never played in a major tournament.
+Fourteen players on the U.S. roster were appearing in their first World Cup, and 12 had never played in a major tournament.

 The United States was also bitten by injuries in the run-up to the tournament, losing a pair of key players.
 Mallory Swanson injured her knee during a friendly in April, and captain Becky Sauerbrunn couldn’t recover from a foot injury in time.